OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

 ..
 TODO::
    :type: Slideshow

-   This slideshow illustrates Dijkstra's algorithm using the Priority Queue.
+   This slideshow illustrates Dijkstra's algorithm using the heap.
    The start vertex is A.
    All vertices except A have an initial value of :math:`\infty`.
    After processing Vertex A, its neighbors have their D estimates